gpoehl/phpReport/docs/source/dataInput.rst

 Handling of multi-dimensional data makes |project_name| extreme powerful.
 It let's you iterate over nested arrays with the same functionality as for the primary data set.
-So you can define groups and calculate values for any data dimension.
+So you can define groups and aggregate values for any data dimension.

 Data dimension can exist in form of nested arrays, object methods delivering